preciofishbone/OmniaDocsG2/blocks/working-with-blocks/index.rst

 Moving a block
 ***************
-Do the following to move a block to another placement on the page.
+Do the following to move a block to another place on the page.

 1. Click the block.
 2. Click the Move icon.